-We are a diversified commercial lending brokerage with a vast network of almost 70 bank and non-bank lenders as financial partners, not to mention a highly experienced support team.
+We are a diversified commercial lending advisory with a vast network of almost 70 bank and non-bank lenders as financial partners, not to mention a highly experienced support team.
 Some of our lenders are quite conventional – others are more cutting edge, use innovative technologies, and offer exciting new lending products.
 And together, we are committed to getting the deal done based on ethical, principled practices in all business dealings.

 At Pendleton Financing, we are about transparency and integrity.
 Our mission is simply to help people realize their business dreams.
 We walk you through the often-confusing world of business lending and make recommendations for the type(s) of funding you need.
 Our job is to listen, gather your information, analyze your specific needs, and devise a plan before targeting specific partners to whom we will present your loan request package.